Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Tasks, Datasets and Methods

-\underline{\textit{Key challenges.}} With the help of pre-trained language models, current methods are adept at converting the original chat into a concise summary.
-Nonetheless, these models still face challenges in selecting the crucial parts and tend to generate hallucinations \cite{feng2022survey}.
-In the case of longer dialogues, the models may tend to exhibit bias towards a specific part of the chat, such as the beginning or end, and therefore produce summaries that are not entirely satisfactory \cite{dey-etal-2020-corpora}.
+\begin{mdframed} \underline{\textit{Key challenges.}} With the help of pre-trained language models, current methods are adept at converting the original chat into a concise summary.
+Nonetheless, these models still face challenges in selecting the crucial parts and tend to generate hallucinations \citep{feng2022survey}.
+In the case of longer dialogues, the models may exhibit bias towards a specific part of the chat, such as the beginning or end, producing summaries that are not entirely satisfactory \citep{dey-etal-2020-corpora}. { Many studies explore novel attention mechanism with topic modeling \citep{xiao2020convolutional}, reinforcement learning and differential rewards \citep{chen-etal-2023-human, ITALIANI2024127132, zhang-etal-2023-macsum}, and knowledge augmentation with fact-checking \citep{hua-etal-2023-improving, hwang-etal-2023-dialogizer} to mitigate these challenges.} \end{mdframed}

-\paragraph{Dialogue to structure (D2S).} Although natural language is the fundamental way that humans communicate, interaction between humans and machine often requires a more structured language such as SQL, or syntactic trees.
-Tasks such as \textit{Text-to-SQL}, and \textit{Semantic Parsing} seek to bridge the gap between natural language and machine understandable forms of communication.
-To address this, three prominent datasets have been developed -- CoSQL \cite{yu-etal-2019-cosql} and SPIDER \cite{yu-etal-2018-spider} for text-to-sql, which are composed of pairs of natural language queries paired with their corresponding SQL queries, and the Task Oriented Parsing (TOP) dataset \cite{gupta-etal-2018-semantic-parsing} for semantic parsing which contains conversations that are annotated with hierarchical semantic representation for task-oriented dialogue systems.
-There are numerous approaches to handling these datasets, including encoder/decoder models with decoder constraints \cite{Wang2019RATSQLRS, yin-neubig-2017-syntactic}, large language models without any constraints \cite{Suhr2020ExploringUG, Lin2020BridgingTA}, final hypothesis pruning \cite{Scholak2021PICARDPI}, span-based extraction \cite{Pasupat2019SpanbasedHS, Meng2022LexiconinjectedSP}, data augmentation \cite{Lee2022AugmentingTD, Xuan2020ImprovingSS} and ensembling techniques \cite{Einolghozati2019ImprovingSP}.
+\paragraph{Dialogue to structure (D2S)} Although natural language is the fundamental way humans communicate, the interaction between humans and machines often requires a more structured language such as SQL or syntactic trees.
+Tasks such as \textit{Text-to-SQL} and \textit{Semantic Parsing} seek to bridge the gap between natural language and machine-understandable forms of communication.
+To address this, four prominent datasets have been developed -- CoSQL \citep{yu-etal-2019-cosql}, SPIDER \citep{yu-etal-2018-spider}, and WikiSQL \citep{zhongSeq2SQL2017} for text-to-sql, which are composed of pairs of natural language queries paired with their corresponding SQL queries, and the Task Oriented Parsing (TOP) dataset \citep{gupta-etal-2018-semantic-parsing} for semantic parsing which contains conversations that are annotated with hierarchical semantic representation for task-oriented dialogue systems.
+There are numerous approaches to handling these datasets, including encoder/decoder models with decoder constraints \citep{Wang2019RATSQLRS, yin-neubig-2017-syntactic}, large language models without any constraints \citep{Suhr2020ExploringUG, Lin2020BridgingTA}, final hypothesis pruning \citep{Scholak2021PICARDPI}, span-based extraction \citep{Pasupat2019SpanbasedHS, Meng2022LexiconinjectedSP}, data augmentation \citep{Lee2022AugmentingTD, Xuan2020ImprovingSS}, and ensembling techniques \citep{Einolghozati2019ImprovingSP}.